albertozelaya5/html-css-course/starter/05-Design/annotations.md

   - Border-radius - Usually no border-radius ❌
   - Layout - Simple layout, a narrow one-column layout is quite common

-- Plain/Neutral: Well-established corporations, companies that don't want to make an impact through design
+- `Plain/Neutral`: Well-established corporations, companies that don't want to make an impact through design

+  - Design that gets out of the way by using neutral ans small typefaces, and very structured layout.
+Common in big corporations

   > Ingredients: